Jerome Hanus: Archbishop of Dubuque

 On August 23, 1994, John Paul II appointed Hanus as the coadjutor archbishop of Dubuque.
 He was installed on October 27, 1994.
-In 1995, Archbishop Daniel Kucera sent his letter of resignation as archbishop of Dubuque to Pope John II, On October 16, 1995, Hanus automatically succeeded Kucera as the 11th bishop and 9th archbishop of Dubuque.
+In 1995, Archbishop Daniel Kucera sent his letter of resignation as archbishop of Dubuque to John Paul II, On October 16, 1995, Hanus automatically succeeded Kucera as the ninth archbishop of Dubuque.

 As archbishop, Hanus implemented a strategic planning process throughout the archdiocese.
 He spoke to people in the archdiocese via videotaped messages played at mass in all the parishes.
-Parishioners were given opportunities to respond and express their own views.
+Parishioners received opportunities to respond and express their own views.
 Hanus then issued a vision statement, which spelled out his plans for the archdiocese.
 These plans included an increased role for the laity in leadership roles, necessitated by the priest shortage and the changing demographics of the archdiocese.
 These conditions also forced Hanus to combine and close a number of parishes.

 On February 1, 2006, Hanus announced a $5 million financial settlement for 26 victims of sexual abuse by priests in the 1950s and 1960s in the archdiocese.
 Six deceased priests were mentioned in the document; the one living priest who was listed was later laicized.

-On May 12, 2008, US Immigration and Customs Enforcement raided the Agriprocessors meat packing plant in Postville, Iowa, detaining 398 employees who were overwhelmingly of Latino descent.
+On May 12, 2008, US Immigration and Customs Enforcement (ICE) raided the Agriprocessors meat packing plant in Postville, Iowa, detaining 398 employees who were overwhelmingly of Latino descent.
 In the wake of the raid, Hanus called for comprehensive immigration reform.
-He called on those attending at a prayer service to remember the scriptures "to treat the alien in your midst like your brother or sister, and that when you receive the alien, the foreigner, you are welcoming Christ."
+He asked those attending at a prayer service to remember the scriptures; "to treat the alien in your midst like your brother or sister, and that when you receive the alien, the foreigner, you are welcoming Christ."In February 2012.

-In February 2012.
 Hanus suffered serious chest injuries when his car rolled over twice in a crash.
 Those injuries caused recurring body spasms that required hospitalizations and resulted in more arthritic pain.